Addressing issues in defining the Love numbers for black holes

 As evident, the term outside the round bracket is the response function derived in \cite{Chia:2020yla}, provided terms $\mathcal{O}(M^{2}\omega^{2})$ have been neglected, while the term inside the round bracket corresponds to the correction arising due to keeping additional terms of $\mathcal{O}(M\omega)$ in our analysis.
 Intriguingly, despite the inclusion of all the correction terms of $\mathcal{O}(M\omega)$, the response function of the Schwarzschild black hole is purely imaginary and the imaginary part is proportional to $M\omega$.
-Therefore, according to \ref{Love_N_1} and \ref{Love_N_2}, it follows that the Schwarzschild black hole has zero tidal Love number, in particular,
+Therefore, according to \ref{Love_N_1} and \ref{Love_N_2}, it follows that the Schwarzschild black hole has zero tidal Love numbers---in particular,

-In words, the tidal Love number, derived using both of the approaches, identically vanishes.
-Along similar lines, the dissipative part, obtained using both of these approaches, as outlined in \ref{dissip_1} and \ref{dissip_2}, also coincide
+In words, the tidal Love numbers, derived using both of the approaches, identically vanish.
+Along similar lines, the dissipative parts obtained using both of these approaches, as outlined in \ref{dissip_1} and \ref{dissip_2}, also coincide.

 however, is different from \cite{Chia:2020yla}.
 To make the difference explicit, we have quoted numerical values of the response function from \ref{sch_response_final}, for different choices of the angular number $l$ in \ref{t1} and have compared them with the corresponding values derived from the response function of \cite{Chia:2020yla}.
-As evident, the coefficient of $M\omega$ is different in the two cases and hence the tidal dissipation, whose correct expression is given by \ref{sch_tid_dis}, is larger compared to the corresponding expression in \cite{Chia:2020yla}.
+As is evident, the coefficient of $M\omega$ is different in the two cases, and hence the tidal dissipation, whose correct expression is given by \ref{sch_tid_dis}, is larger compared to the corresponding expression in \cite{Chia:2020yla}.
 This is also clear from \ref{t1}.